alex-harris/Foobar/README.md

 ## Level 1

-The first challenege was not so bad, I found a translation chart on to help [wikipedia](https://en.wikipedia.org/wiki/Braille_ASCII).
+The first challenege was not so bad, I found a translation chart on [wikipedia](https://en.wikipedia.org/wiki/Braille_ASCII) to help.
+The idea here is to map your string to the corresponding Braille, then use a loop to build the translated string from scratch.

 Solution: [braille.py](Code/braille.py)